Antigua is probably the most famous place for tourists and backpackers alike in Guatemala!

 Hotel Casa Domingo is a 5 star hotel and museum that's located on the grounds of the Santo Domingo Monastery.
 This monastery was once one of the most significant and grand convents in all of the Americas.

-The hotel is well known for it’s baroque architecture and there are a number of treasures on display.
+The hotel is well known for its baroque architecture, and there are also a number of treasures on display.

-Volcano Fuego in Guatemala is a very active volcano and still currently pushes out ash and lava sometimes.
-It’s last big eruption was in 2018 where up to 70 people were killed.
+Volcano Fuego is a very active volcano located somewhat close to the city, and still expels ash and lava every now and then.
+Its last big eruption was in 2018, where up to 70 people were killed.

-You can’t hike that volcano, but you can hike the Acatenango volcano which will give you a few of Fuego up close, and if you’re lucky, you’ll see Lava coming out.
+You can’t hike that volcano, but you can hike the nearby Acatenango volcano which will give you a few close-ups of Fuego.
+If you’re lucky you may even see Lava coming out!

-Our friend has actually wrote a post on all you need to know and how to book your trip!
+Our friend has actually written a post on all you need to know and how to book your trip!

 Now, this volcano hike isn’t for the faint hearted or the unfit.

 It’s pretty much a direct incline and once you get to the top, it can feel like you could topple over at any stage.
-It’s a two day, overnight hike.
+It’s also important to know that it’s a two day, overnight hike.

-You hike up in the day, then you camp overnight and see an amazing sunrise view of Fuego, then you hike down the next day.
+You hike up to the summit on day one, where you camp overnight and see an amazing sunrise view of Fuego (followed by a hike down the next day).

-Prices vary and I know someone who got the experience for 250Q per person, but others pay more such as around 350-400Q for a tad more luxury.
+Prices vary and I know someone who got the experience for 250Q per person, but others pay more (around 350-400Q) for a tad more luxury.

 What that basically means is they give you an air bed to sleep on instead of a mat!